 This clinic is staffed by nurses, nurse practitioners, a health educator, and physicians (Family Medicine and Internal Medicine) all of whom share an interest in Women's Health.
 They offer annual pelvic exams, Pap smears, and a variety of birth control options.
 Call 216.368.2453.

 Nurx offers birth control pill perscriptions and delivery through an online platform.

 MetroHealth's Pride Clinic at the McCafferty Health Center is the first clinic in the region and one of only 12 health centers in the country devoted to serving the health needs of the lesbian, gay, bisexual, and transgender community.

-Lake Effect Clinic offers free Massage, Reiki, Herbal Medicine, foot care and Acupuncture once a month to Cleveland area LGBTQ residents at the LGBT Community Center of Greater Cleveland 6600 Detroit Ave.
-Please contact Lake Effect at email@example.com for more information.
+Lake Effect Clinic is LGBTQ+ founded and operated and offers free Massage, Energy Balancing Treatments, and Herbal Medicine monthly, on the first Thursday of the month, to Cleveland area LGBTQ+ residents at the LGBT Community Center of Greater Cleveland, 6600 Detroit Ave.
+Please contact Lake Effect at firstname.lastname@example.org for more information.